apache/flink/docs/setup/config.md

 - `blob.server.port`: Port definition for the blob server (serving user jar's) on the Taskmanagers.
 By default the port is set to 0, which means that the operating system is picking an ephemeral port.
 Flink also accepts a list of ports ("50100,50101"), ranges ("50100-50200") or a combination of both.
-It is recommended to set a range of ports to avoid collisions when multiple TaskManagers are running on the same machine.
+It is recommended to set a range of ports to avoid collisions when multiple JobManagers are running on the same machine.

 - `execution-retries.delay`: Delay between execution retries.
 Default value "5 s".
 Note that values